 Cleansing twice a day is sufficient.
 In the morning, a simple rinse with water or a gentle cleanse is enough; at night, cleanse thoroughly to remove sunscreen and environmental pollutants.

-When redness is present, the skin barrier is likely compromised.
-The focus should be on deep hydration combined with anti-inflammatory, soothing ingredients.
+When redness is present, the skin is uncomfortable and requires attention.
+The focus should be on deep hydration combined with soothing ingredients.

 Beneficial Hydrating and Calming Ingredients

-- Niacinamide: Reduces redness, supports the skin barrier, and regulates oil production.
-Use in low to moderate concentrations (2-5%) to avoid irritation.
+- Niacinamide: Reduces redness, supports the skin’s natural balance, and regulates oil production.
+Use in low to moderate concentrations (2-5%) to avoid sensitivity.

-- Panthenol (Vitamin B5): Deeply hydrating and known for its skin barrier strengthening and anti-inflammatory properties.
+- Panthenol (Vitamin B5): Deeply hydrating and known for skin comfort and calming properties.

-- Centella Asiatica (Cica): Popular for its skin-soothing and wound-healing benefits.
+- Centella Asiatica (Cica): Popular for its skin-soothing and soothing properties.

-- Allantoin: Soothes irritation, improves hydration, and promotes skin recovery.
+- Allantoin: Soothes sensitivity, improves hydration, and promotes skin comfort.

-- Green Tea Extract: Contains antioxidants that calm inflammation and fight free radicals.
+- Green Tea Extract: Contains antioxidants that calm sensitivity and help shield from daily stressors.

-- Beta-Glucan: Provides moisture and reduces inflammation more effectively than hyaluronic acid in some studies.
+- Beta-Glucan: Provides moisture and reduces redness more effectively than hyaluronic acid in some studies.

 How to Apply